 Are you a writer?
 A poet?
 A troubadour?
-A book lover, a culture lover, a lover of music?
-And are you, perhaps, looking for some post-Presidential Election cultural invigoration?
-Then leave your mind and your calendar open, because Words and Music starts Nov.
-9 and runs through Nov.
-13. We can’t think of a better site for the festival (dedicated in part to William Faulkner) than New Orleans, the current and former home of some of the greatest writers and musicians of all time.
+A book lover, a culture lover, a music lover?
+Then leave your mind and your calendar open, because the Faulkner Society’s annual festival, Words & Music, a Literary Feast in New Orleans runs December 6-10.
+We can’t think of a better site for the festival (dedicated in part to William Faulkner) than New Orleans, the current and former home of some of the most prodigious writers and musicians of the modern age.

-Words and Music brings hundreds — literally, hundreds — of authors, commentators, poets, writers, and word lovers to the French Quarter to indulge in a feast of words, wisdom, and of course, winning New Orleans food and drink.
-This year’s theme is “The Dark Side of Literature & Life,” which includes a wide spectrum of the ominous in fiction and non-fiction writing: “disaster, hypocrisy, racism, violence, misogyny, murder, political smokescreens, and failures.”
-Events include readings, workshops, panels, cocktail hours, dinners, and manuscript critiques by editors from across the country, for the up-and-coming writers among you.
+Words and Music brings hundreds — literally, hundreds — of authors, poets, writers, commentators, and word lovers to the French Quarter to indulge in a feast of words, wisdom, and of course, delectable New Orleans food and drink.
+This year’s theme is War & Collateral Damage as Inspiration for the Arts, which “covers a lot of ground from writing about the wars of history to contemporary conflagrations in global hotspots such as the Middle East and the literary art that has been inspired by war and its impacts.”
+Events include readings, workshops, panels, burlesque lessons, cocktail hours, dinners, and manuscript critiques by editors from across the country, for the up-and-coming writers among you.

-Words and Music is put on by the Faulkner Society, the folks behind the fabulous Faulkner House Books shop in Pirate’s Alley, just off Jackson Square, and one of my favorite stores in town to browse.
-It’s hard to tell if it oozes more charm or books, but either way, both are in grand supply, as are folks who love books and know book people.
-Indeed, its personality, love of books, and genuine friendliness of the founders, Joseph J. DeSalvo Jr. and Rosemary James, make both the bookstore and Words and Music such a success.
+Words and Music is produced by the Faulkner Society, the folks behind the fabulous Faulkner House Books shop in Pirate’s Alley, just off Jackson Square, and one of our favorite book shops in town to browse.
+It is hard to tell if it oozes more charm or books, but either way, both are in grand supply.
+Founders Joseph J. DeSalvo Jr. and Rosemary James bring personality, a love of books, and genuine friendliness to make both the bookstore and Words and Music a success.

 Words and Music at a Glance

 Every year, DeSalvo and James bring in some of the biggest names of the literary world to visit New Orleans over five days.
-This year is no different.
-With so many events to attend, it’s hard to know where to start, but here are some of the ones I’m most looking forward to:
+This year is no exception.
+With so many events to attend, it is hard to know where to start, but here are just some of the highlights: